gthar/terraform/README.md

 `scripts/run_terraform`.

 `scripts/init.sh` is used just to run `terraform init`.
-It fetches the PostgreSQL phssword (from `pass`) and it passes the connection string manually to the partially-configured pg backend.
+It fetches the PostgreSQL password (from `pass`) and it passes the connection string manually to the partially-configured pg backend.

 `scripts/run_terraform` is used to run other terraform commands.
 It sets up the